mathiasrw/rexreplace/README.md

 Please note that speeds might look very different when files get as large as the memory available.

-Sure, I can help sharpen up the text for better clarity and impact.
-While I don't have specific knowledge about the rexreplace project, I understand the general idea conveyed in the text.
-Here's a revised version:

----

-Here's an improved version of the text for your README:

 ### Tips and Tricks for Performance

 Reading many files multiple times is far more time-consuming than creating a complex regex and reading each file once.

 > **Anecdote time**
 >
-> Imagine you need to duplicate a set of files, but each duplicate must have unique keys.
-To achieve this, you can append `_v2` to each key in the duplicated files.
-Running a separate `rexreplace` command for each key is a reasoable approach.
+> Imagine you need to duplicate a set of files, but within the content are references (let call them keys) that must be unique across both old and new files.
+We have the complete list of keys so a reasoable approach to append `_v2` to each old key in the new files by running a separate `rexreplace` command for each key.
 >
 > However, in a real-world scenario with 5,000 keys across 10,000 files, this approach took **57 minutes**.
 The bottleneck was identifying the 10,000 files 5,000 times, open + read each file 5000 times and the startup time of node x 5,000.
 >